-To initiate a graphic design job, simply request help and one of our team will be in touch to help develop your brief.
-(Please note, if you work within a faculty, school or research centre, you should contact your Faculty Marketing team).
+To initiate a graphic design job through M&C, simply request help and one of the Marketing team will be in touch to help develop your brief.

 There are three approved approaches you can take to develop your design materials: